 Knowing how to identify and respond to spinal degeneration is important for preventing long-term pain and chronic conditions from developing over time.
 As one of the most common back conditions that affect Americans today, over 65 million people experience lower back pain each year.
 Although many people try to ignore their pain or believe that it will pass with time, it’s important to contact one of our Atlanta Orthopedic Doctors if you experience lower back pain for more than two days.

 Defining Spinal Degeneration

 Spinal degeneration takes on a variety of forms and can affect anyone regardless of age or gender.
 Often referred to as disc degeneration, conditions associated with this concept tend to occur as people grow older since the blood that transfers to the spinal discs slowly diminishes with time.

 If you are diagnosed with spinal degeneration, it does not mean that the integrity of your spine will necessarily deteriorate.
-With appropriate treatment, our Orthopedic Doctors can alleviate most, if not all, of the symptoms connected with this condition.
+With appropriate treatment, our Orthopedic Specialists can alleviate most, if not all, of the symptoms connected with this condition.
 Our team of Orthopedists relies on non-invasive techniques that provide short and long-term pain relief for patients suffering from spinal degeneration.

 When patients can receive a combination of deep tissue massage and regular adjustments, while also maintaining a healthy diet and exercising on a regular basis, you have the potential to avoid any back pain.
 However, if you do notice any of the following symptoms, contact your Orthopedic Doctor at AICA Orthopedics for an examination and treatment: